 GET TO KNOW ME

-I am a Kellogg Fellow, registered social worker, psychotherapist and transformational educator consultant.
+I am a Kellogg Fellow, registered trauma-informed social worker, psychotherapist, and transformational educator consultant.
 I specialize in working with individuals from diverse cultural backgrounds using culturally appropriate approaches and understandings of mental health and well-being to personalize therapy.
-I work with the individual and/ or couples to work through their difficulties by integrating Emotion-Focused, Cognitive Behavioural Therapy, and mindfulness.
-My approach is multidisciplinary and anchored in the values of a strength-based client-centered framework.
+I work with the individual and/ or couples to work through their difficulties by integrating Emotion Focused, Cognitive Behavioural, Dialectical Behaviour and Mindfulness Therapies.
+My approach is multidisciplinary and anchored in the values of resilience, and a strength-based client-centered framework.
 I strongly believe that every person has the ability and strength to work through difficulties with help.
-I provide psychotherapy for couples and individuals challenged by anxiety, depression, shame, trauma (intergenerational and vicarious), life transitions, grief, and loss.
+I provide psychotherapy for couples and individuals experiencing anxiety, depression, shame, trauma (intergenerational and vicarious), life transitions, grief, and loss.